Jealousy, Control & Isolation: The Warning Signs Of Domestic Violence

+The levels of violence against women and girls in the UK at its highest level in five years.
+On average every week in England and Wales, two women die from domestic violence.
 Every minute in the United States, almost 20 people are physically abused by a partner.
 According to data from the National Coalition Against Domestic Violence (NCADV), about one in four women and one in nine men have experienced intimate partner physical violence, sexual violence, or stalking.
-That’s more than 10 million people each year.
+That’s more than 10 million people each year in America.

 These relationships don’t often start out abusive.
 According to Psychology Today, during the early stages of a relationship, abusers tend to “mask their abusive tendencies," so “by the time many people notice the obvious red flags, they're already attached to an abuser, which makes it much harder for them to leave the relationship.”
 Or as one anonymous survivor of domestic violence wrote for Refinery29, “Domestic abuse isn’t something of which the participants are necessarily aware [of] until it’s been pointed out by someone else.”